 Benefits of a Cooperative

-As a cooperative, ASTAC is managed in part, by the voice of the people it services – co-op members.
-In a Cooperative, those with similar needs act together and pool their resources for mutual gain.
-But the returns are not just monetary.
-Members ensure that their Cooperative business provides the best quality products and services at the lowest possible cost.
-Members control their business through participation in their Cooperative; your voice is important, and is heard at every membership meeting.
-And because we are committed to serving our membership as our partners, we strive to serve each and every one of you with the respect, dignity and efficiency that you deserve.
+As a Cooperative, ASTAC is managed, in part, by the voice of the people it serves – co-op members.
+Your voice is important, and is heard at every membership meeting.
+And because we are committed to serving our membership as our partners, we strive to serve each and every one of you with the respect, dignity and efficiency that you deserve – any time that you need us.